 The prime movers behind the Music for UNICEF concert were the Bee Gees, their manager Robert Stigwood and the British television host David Frost, of Frost-Nixon fame.
-The 1971 Concert for Bangladesh, which raised millions for UNICEF through ticket sales and royalties from the concert film and album, provided the template that the Bee Gees et al. planned to follow, with an important, added twist.
+The 1971 Concert for Bangladesh, which raised millions for UNICEF through ticket sales and royalties from the concert film and album, provided the template that the Bee Gees and their cohorts planned to follow, with an important, added twist.
 The organizers of the 1979 concert asked all participating stars to donate to UNICEF the royalties from the song they performed during the show.
 Another key difference between the two concerts was a rather dramatic difference in musical esthetics.
 The Concert for Bangladesh featured Ravi Shankar, George Harrison, Bob Dylan and Eric Clapton performing songs like “Bangla Dun,” “My Sweet Lord” and “Blowin’ in the Wind.”
 The Music for UNICEF concert, on the other hand, featured ABBA, Andy Gibb and Rod Stewart singing songs like “Chiquita,” “I Go for You” and, most improbably considering the occasion, “Da Ya Think I’m Sexy?”